-13.1.
+13.2.
 Conflicts of interest

-Any conflicts of interest could affect the performance of the grant opportunity or program.
-There may be a conflict of interest, or perceived conflict of interest, if our staff, any member of a committee or advisor and/or you or any of your personnel:
+Any conflicts of interest could affect the performance of the grant opportunity.
+There may be a conflict of interest, or perceived conflict of interest, if any individual or entity involved in assessing, funding, administering or undertaking the project:

-- has a professional, commercial or personal relationship with a party who is able to influence the application selection process, such as an Australian Government officer or member of an external panel - has a relationship with or interest in, an organisation, which is likely to interfere with or restrict the applicants from carrying out the proposed activities fairly and independently or - has a relationship with, or interest in, an organisation from which they will receive personal gain because the organisation receives a grant under the grant program/grant opportunity.
+- has a professional, commercial or personal relationship with a party which is able to influence the application selection process, such as an Australian Government officer or member of an external panel - has a relationship with, or interest in, a party, which could prevent the activity from being carried out fairly and independently or otherwise compromise the integrity of the activity or its participants - has a relationship with, or interest in, a party from which they could receive personal gain because the organisation receives a grant under the grant program/grant opportunity.